QuiltMC/rfcs/structure/0055-mappings-team.md

 This team only has triage access to the QM repository.

-The Quilt Mappings team would be in charge of maintaining QM, and also shares the responsabilities of the triage team.
-The main difference between the triage team and this one is their access level to the repository, meaning only QM members can merge PRs or push commits directly.
+The Quilt Mappings team would be in charge of maintaining QM, and also shares the responsibilities of the triage team.
+The main difference between the triage team and the QM team is their access level to the repository, meaning only QM members can merge PRs or push commits directly.

-The Mappings Tooling team would be in charge of maintaining all of the mappings toolchain (ie. [Mappings Hasher][Hasher], [Enigma], [Tiny Remapper][TR], etc.), and subsequently of reviewing PRs to these repositories.
+The Mappings Tooling team would be in charge of maintaining all of the mappings toolchain (ie. [Mappings Hasher][Hasher], [Enigma], [Tiny Remapper][TR], etc.), and subsequently for reviewing PRs to these repositories.

 ## Drawbacks